1.

 Council, voted in favor of the UNGA resolution along with other European

-.
+countries including the UK and France.
 HRN considers these votes in favor as

 positive progress.